Dr. Kinsora has been practicing in Las Vegas, Nevada since 1992.

 The vast majority of our referrals come from neurologists, neurosurgeons, and other medical specialties.
 However, we also work on complex medical-legal cases and cases pertaining to worker's compensation claims, and disability benefits.
 Our medical-legal forensic cases involve the assessments pertaining to both civil and criminal proceedings.

 Patients referred to our clinic for Neuropsychological evaluation are diagnosed with neurological disorders ranging from genetic disorders and neurodevelopmental conditions, such as ADHD, high functioning autism spectrum disorder, fetal alcohol spectrum disorders, and learning disorders, to traumatic brain injury, stroke, Parkinson's disease, Lewy body disease, primary progressive aphasia, Alzheimer's disease, and other neurologic conditions.

 MILD TRAUMATIC BRAIN INJURY/CONCUSSION MANAGEMENT

 Dr. Kinsora co-founded a mild Traumatic Brain Injury/Concussion Management program in Nevada that consults with athletic trainers, coaches, and physicians on recovery and return to play decisions.
-Over the last 16 years, Dr. Kinsora has consulted on well over 2200 concussions.
-In addition, Dr. Kinsora has conducted full Neuropsychological evaluations on several thousand adults with varying levels of traumatic brain injury and a host of neurologic conditions and acquired diseases.
+SInce 2004, Dr. Kinsora has consulted on over 3000 concussions.
+In addition, Dr. Kinsora has, over his career, conducted full Neuropsychological evaluations on thousands of adults and children with varying levels of traumatic brain injury and a host of neurologic conditions and acquired diseases affecting neurocognition.

 THE ASSESSMENT OF COGNITION